 Include in SLICE/BLOCK template:

-Option 1: Include for Directly Connected customers:
+Option 1: Include for exclusively directly-connected customers:

 Exhibit F

-SCHEDULING
+SCHEDULING(XX/XX/XX Version)

-1. SCHEDULING FEDERAL POWER(09/17/12 Version)
+1. SCHEDULING BPA-PROVIDED POWER

+1.1 Definitions

+1.1.1 “Balancing Authority” means the responsible entity that integrates resource plans ahead of time, maintains demand and resource balance within a Balancing Authority Area, and supports interconnection frequency in real time.

+1.1.2 “Balancing Authority Area” means the collection of generation, transmission, and loads within the metered boundaries of the Balancing Authority.
+The Balancing Authority maintains load-resource balance within this area.

+1.1.3 “Electronic Tag” or “E-Tag” means an electronic record that contains the details of a transaction to transfer energy from a source point to a sink point where the energy is scheduled for transmission across one or more Balancing Authority Area(s), consistent with all relevant WECC, NERC and FERC requirements.

+1.1.4 “Heavy Load Hours” or “HLH” means hours ending 0700 through 2200 hours Pacific Prevailing Time (PPT), Monday through Saturday, excluding holidays as designated by the North American Electric Reliability Corporation (NERC).
+BPA may update this definition as necessary to conform to standards of the Western Electricity Coordinating Council (WECC), North American Energy Standards Board (NAESB), or NERC.

+1.1.5 “Interchange Points” means the points where Balancing Authority Areas interconnect and at which the interchange of energy between Balancing Authority Areas is monitored and measured.

+1.1.6 “Light Load Hours” or “LLH” means: (1) hours ending 0100 through 0600 and 2300 through 2400 hours PPT, Monday through Saturday, and (2) all hours on Sundays and holidays as designated by NERC.
+BPA may update this definition as necessary to conform to standards of the WECC, NAESB, or NERC.

+1.1.7 “Open Access Transmission Tariff” or “OATT” means a transmission provider’s transmission tariff that has been accepted by FERC and that FERC has ruled is consistent with or superior to FERC’s pro forma OATT for purposes of reciprocity, or that is substantially similar to FERC’s pro forma OATT.

+1.1.8 “Scheduling Hour XX” means the 60‑minute period ending at XX:00.
+For example, Scheduling Hour 04 means the 60‑minute period ending at 4:00 a.m.

-Option 1: Include the following for directly-connected Slice customers with Point-to-Point Transmission
+Option 1: Include the following for customers with PTP Transmission

-«Customer Name» is responsible for creating electronic tags for all amounts of Slice Output Energy, Tier 1 Block Amounts and Tier 2 Block Amounts purchased under this Agreement from the Scheduling Points of Receipt to their ultimate destination. «Customer Name» agrees to provide copies of such electronic tags to Power Services consistent with the requirements of this exhibit.
+1.2 «Customer Name» shall create E-Tags for all amounts of SOER, Tier 1 Block Amounts and Tier 2 Block Amounts purchased under this Agreement. «Customer Name» shall provide copies of such E-Tags to Power Services consistent with the requirements of this exhibit.

-End Option 1 for PTP
+End Option 1

-Option 2: Include the following for directly-connected Slice customers with NT service
+Option 2: Include the following for customers with NT service

-«Customer Name» is responsible for creating electronic tags for all amounts of Slice Output Energy purchased under this Agreement from the Scheduling Points of Receipt to their ultimate destination. «Customer Name» agrees to provide copies of such electronic tags to Power Services consistent with the requirements of this exhibit.
+1.2 «Customer Name» shall create E-Tags for all amounts of SOER purchased under this Agreement. «Customer Name» shall provide copies of such E-Tags to Power Services consistent with the requirements of this exhibit.

-If any electronic tags are required for «Customer Name»’s Tier 1 Block Amounts and Tier 2 Block Amounts purchased under this Agreement, then BPA shall be responsible for creating such electronic tags.
+If any E-Tags are required for «Customer Name»’s Tier 1 Block Amounts and Tier 2 Block Amounts purchased under this Agreement, then BPA shall create any such E-Tags.

-End Option 2 for NT
+End Option 2

-2. COORDINATION REQUIREMENTS(09/17/12 Version)
+2. COORDINATION REQUIREMENTS

-2.1 Hourly Tier 1 and Tier 2 Block Amounts(08/15/11 Version)
+2.1 Hourly Tier 1 and Tier 2 Block Amounts

 Consistent with section 4 of the body of the Agreement and sections 1.3 and 2.9 of Exhibit C, BPA shall determine «Customer Name»’s hourly Tier 1 Block Amounts and Tier 2 Block Amounts for all hours of the upcoming Fiscal Year and shall provide «Customer Name» with such amounts at least five Business Days prior to October 1 of each Fiscal Year.

-2.2 Prescheduling(09/17/12 Version)
+2.2 Prescheduling